mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/extensibility-api/extensibility-api-howtos/build-todo-example-extension.md

 Before you start the procedure, make sure that you have installed the following tools on your local development environment:

-* Microsoft Visual Studio 2022 or another equivalent development environment, such as visual studio code or Jetbrains Rider.
+* Microsoft Visual Studio 2022 or another equivalent development environment, such as visual studio code or JetBrains Rider.
 This example will assume that you are using Microsoft Visual Studio 2022.
 * Studio Pro version 10.6 or higher

 ## 3 Creating the Project and Configuring It as an Extension